sapcc/arista_sd/README.md

 # arista_sd

 Custom Prometheus service discovery to get arista switch hostnames of baremetal PODs from [Netbox](https://netbox.readthedocs.io/en/latest/).
-The targets are written into a configmap.
+The targets are written into a configmap using the Python [Kubernetes Client](https://pypi.org/project/kubernetes/)

 ## Prerequisites and Installation